insure logo

 Full coverage

-The liability coverage component protects you financially if you cause bodily injury or property damage to others in an accident.
+Liability coverage safeguards you financially if you’re responsible for causing injury or property damage to others in an accident.

-The physical damage coverage includes comprehensive and collision coverages, which protect your own vehicle against various perils, such as theft, vandalism, natural disasters and collisions with other vehicles or objects.
+Physical damage coverage, which includes comprehensive and collision, protects your vehicle from a range of risks—including theft, vandalism, natural disasters and collisions with other vehicles or objects.

-• Comprehensive coverage: Often referred to as “comp” or other-than-collision, comprehensive protects your vehicle against non-collision-related damages.
+• Comprehensive coverage: Often called “comp” or other-than-collision, comprehensive protects your vehicle against non-collision-related damages.
 It covers losses resulting from theft, vandalism, fire, natural disasters, falling objects and other specified perils.
 Comprehensive coverage has a deductible, which is the amount you must pay out of pocket before your insurance coverage kicks in.

-Use full coverage calculator to know how much a teen driver would pay for full coverage insurance based on their vehicle type.
+Use the full coverage calculator to estimate how much a teen driver would pay for full coverage insurance based on their vehicle type.

 Car insurance for teens: Rates by state and age

 Auto insurance rates vary widely from one area to the next.
-On average, Hawaii has the cheapest auto insurance rates for teenage drivers at $1,421.
-The second cheapest state is North Carolina at $2,847, more than double Hawaii’s.
-Ohio ranks third and comes in at $3,651.
+On average, Hawaii has the cheapest auto insurance rates for 16-year-old drivers at $1,747.
+The second cheapest state is Maine at $4,888.

-Here is a state-by-state rundown of how much a teens of different ages can expect to pay on their own full-coverage insurance policy including comprehensive and collision coverage, annually.
+Here is a state-by-state rundown of how much teens of different ages can expect to pay annually on their own full-coverage insurance policy, including comprehensive and collision coverage.

 StateAge 16Age 17Age 18Age 19